Actively Recruiting

 • Age 60 years or older

-• Acute or subacute (less than 2 months) posterior pelvic girdle pain from low-energy trauma or spontaneous onset
+• Acute or subacute (less than 2 months) posterior pelvic pain after low-energy trauma or spontaneous onset

 • Diagnosis confirmed by CT and/or MRI

-• Fracture classified as OF3 or OF4 according to the OF Pelvis classification
+• Fracture classified as OF3 or OF4 according to OF Pelvis classification

-• Free mobility without wheelchair prior to fracture (Functional Mobility Score of 2 or higher)
+• Ability to move freely without a wheelchair before the fracture (Functional Mobility Score of 2 or higher)

 Not Eligible